Friday's schedule at the 3A state track meet at BYU couldn't have been more favorable for the Park City High School girls' track team.

 The Miners got some help in unexpected places, too.
 In the 4x100 relay, Maddie Meza, Ruttan, Anderson and Claire West finished sixth to pick up some points for Park City.
 Breanna Waugh also finished sixth in the long jump.

 "We didn't know she was going to do that, so that helped out quite a bit," Wyant said.
-"In event after event, our girls stepped up.
-They performed better than expected in almost every event and I don't think there was a single event where they performed lower than expected."

 But, as expected, Park City leaned on its big guns - Glasmann, Van Der Veur, Criscione, Snyder and McDonald.